liuqiang1357/sticko/README.md

 * Loading indicator.
 * Icon fonts - support for Retina Display/High pixel density screens.
 * SCSS source files for further modifications.

+### PeterCxy's Modifications
+* Switch to Disqus for the default comment system (edit partials/disqus.hbs and change the `example` to your own Disqus short name before deploying)
+* Bringup to the new Navigation system of Ghost
+* Allow loading fonts via HTTPS

 ### Installation